 Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

-Co-Mingled Recycling
+Commingled Recycling

 Recycling systems need to be practical to be effective.
 In many workplaces, expecting staff or customers to correctly separate multiple materials isn’t always realistic.
-This is where co-mingled recycling provides a simpler and more efficient solution.
+This is where commingled recycling provides a simpler and more efficient solution.

-Co-mingled recycling allows businesses to collect multiple recyclable materials in a single stream, reducing complexity and improving participation.
+Commingled recycling allows businesses to collect multiple recyclable materials in a single stream, reducing complexity and improving participation.
 Instead of managing separate bins, materials are placed into one bin and later sorted at a processing facility.

-Understanding Co-Mingled Recycling
+Understanding Commingled Recycling

-Co-mingled recycling refers to a mixed recycling collection system where materials such as plastics, glass and aluminium are combined into one stream and separated at a materials recovery facility.
+Commingled recycling refers to a mixed recycling collection system where materials such as plastics, glass and aluminium are combined into one stream and separated at a materials recovery facility.

-Typical materials accepted in co-mingled recycling include:
+Typical materials accepted in commingled recycling include:

 • Plastic bottles and containers